 Seattle Children’s Cancer and Blood Disorders Center and the Odessa Brown Children’s Clinic are working together to develop the Sickle Cell Disease Program to offer the best care possible for our patients.
 We’re so grateful for the incredible advocacy of our families, community members and the Metropolitan Seattle Sickle Cell Task Force, who helped us understand that we need to do more for our patients with sickle cell disease.
-An external Sickle Cell Advisory Board is forming to help guide our efforts to best serve the community.
+An external Sickle Cell Advisory Board has formed to help guide our efforts to best serve the community.
 We’re committed to creating a sickle cell center of excellence.

 Our team cares for your whole child.
-We don’t just treat their disease.
-We connect you to community resources and support groups to care for your whole family.
+We don’t just treat their disease – we connect you to community resources and support groups to care for your whole family.

 We can support you and your child with financial counseling, schooling, housing, transportation, legal aid, interpreter services and spiritual care.
 Read about our services for patients and families.